joshuagryphon/plastid/docs/source/concepts/mapping_rules.rst

    within `segment` under the mapping rule implemented by the function.

 :class:`numpy.ndarray`
-   An array of values, in which each position corresponds to a position in `segment`, from left-to-right / lowest-to-highest coordinates relative to the genome (not relative to the segment), and the value corresponds to the number of reads mapped to that position.
+   An array of values at each position in `segment`, from left-to-right / lowest-to-highest coordinates relative to the genome (not relative to the segment).

+   More generally, if the mapping rule returns a multi-dimensional array, the last dimension must represent the positions in `segment` (e.g., for a 2D array, the columns would represent the nucleotide positions).

 Example 1: Fiveprime alignment mapping